 It’s also worth noting that while iPhone, iPad and Apple TV devices can play Apple Music lossless content at 16-bit/44.1kHz, they can’t handle the full 24-bit/192kHz.
 You’ll need to plug in an external DAC device to get their highest resolution — see our guide on how to play Hi-Res music on iPhone for more on setting this up.

-In short, to enjoy Apple Music lossless, you’ll need a pair of wired headphones, as well as an external DAC if you want to go above CD quality.
+In short, to enjoy Apple Music lossless, you’ll need a pair of wired headphones such as one of the best audiophile headphones, as well as an external DAC if you want to go above CD quality.

 What is Apple Music spatial audio?